maniikambara/gamelan-web/README.md

 ### Frontend (Vue.js 3)

-The Vue.js frontend is a component-based single-page application that manages the user interface and communicates with the backend API for synthesis and recording.
+The Vue.js frontend is a component-based single-page application that manages the user interface and synthesizes audio entirely in the browser using the Web Audio API.

 - **App.vue** — Root component that manages global state (current instrument, synthesis parameters, currently playing note)
 - **Header.vue** — Displays application title, logo, and last played note